NicoHood/Hoodloader/Readme.md

 The Hootloader was coded with Windows7/8.1 + Visual Studio Express and compiled with a Raspberry Pi.
 Lufa version 140302 is included!
-Another PID is included in the driver.
-Its called "Hoodloader Lite" and you can find it in the makefile.
-Use if if your PID is messed up.

 How to compile (on a Raspberry Pi)
 ==================================